The Shannaghe Fellowship in Care

 -

 Pay the $25 nonrefundable application fee.
-We accept payments through this site (scroll WAY down).
-You can also send a check made out to Shannaghe, at 121 City Point Road, Belfast, ME 04915.
+We accept payments via Venmo and credit card through this site (scroll WAY down).

 -